ibm-cloud-docs/EventStreams/monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `none` |
 | `Segment By` | `Service instance, Service instance name` |
-{: caption="Table 16.
-Inactive consumer groups metric metadata" caption-side="bottom"}
+{: caption="Inactive consumer groups metric metadata" caption-side="bottom"}

 This is for information only and is not an issue.
 Spikes indicate that a set of consumer groups stopped sending messages.